 Are you monitoring Student Gmail for objectionable content and behavior?

 Where there is a will, there is a way.
-The best way to manage questionable content is to use Gmail monitoring tools built into the Console to help keep these incidents in check.
+The best way to manage questionable content is to use Gmail monitoring tools built into the console to help keep these incidents in check.

 Believe it or not, but these questions only scratch the surface of how in-depth your school or district should be looking when ensuring your Google environment is properly set-up for long-term success.
 Every setting can have large and critical implications if they are not properly configured.
-If you found these introspective questions useful, you should read our Top Google for Education Domain Configuration Errors.
+If you found these introspective questions useful, you should read our top Google for Education domain configuration errors.
 Written by our Lead Google for Education Consultant, Tom Woods, it highlights the settings that are most commonly missed or are improperly set by many of the schools whose Google environments we have Audited.

-If you would like help making sure your domain settings are set up to EDU best-practices, connect with us to schedule an Audit Overview Call and we will go over the full details with you.
+If you would like help making sure your domain settings are set up to EDU best practices, connect with us to schedule an Audit overview call and we will go over the full details with you.

 Find this article useful?
 Share it!

-Lead Google for Education Consultant
+Google for Education Training Lead

 About the Author:

 Tom Woods is a Google Cloud Certified Administrator, Certified Deployment Specialist and Amplified Admin with over 24 years in IT and 17 years in K-12 education.
 Tom brings unique insights into the planning, implementation, and support of Google for Education in the K-12 space.
-His experience includes 14 years in a large Ontario K-12 district where G Suite and Google for Education was introduced in 2009 and has since grown into one of the largest installations in the province by Tom and his team.
+His experience includes 14 years in a large Ontario K-12 district where Google Workspace and Google for Education was introduced in 2009 and has since grown into one of the largest installations in the province by Tom and his team.
 Joining Amplified IT 4 years ago, he now assists schools across North America and leads our Consultancy team of experts.